 If you haven’t made soap before, we recommend you take a look at our other articles on soap making to familiarize yourself with the process before tackling this goat milk soap recipe.
 Here are some great recipes to help you learn:

-You could use any soap making recipe and substitute the milk for the water, but some milks are higher in fat, necessitating the use of more lye to make it work.
-I’ve used the following recipe and it works great.
+You could substitute milk for water in any soap making recipe, but certain types of milk are higher in fat, necessitating the use of more lye to make it work.
+I've used the following goat milk soap recipe and it works great.
 Depending on what kind of milk you use though, you may need to use a bit of additional lye.
-I used goat’s milk, and that has about the same amount of fat as whole cow’s milk.
+I made a goat milk soap recipe, and that has about the same amount of fat as whole cow's milk.
 Others, such as buffalo, sheep, or yak (yes, yak!) have more fat.
-Increase your lye to 6.5 ounces for these milks.
+Increase your lye to 6.5 ounces for these milk types.